satyakees/FaultNet/README.md

 * Curios thing: Training with standard class weighting consistently produced much thicker faults than desired.
 Thus we switched to a combo-loss for the weaker models (VNet) where the weihting is done dynamically (or stochastic weighting) only for the Dice loss term.
 CE continues to be non weighted.

 * Models are trained on V100 AWS machines.
-For Unet-Res2 model 16GB+ GPUs memory is required.
+For Unet-Res2 model memory requirement is on the high side.
+All models are trained with batch-size=num_gpu_cards_on_machine

 ### Directory layout